Kaia Health’s app uses AI to alleviate back pain

-Back pain — which 31 million Americans experience at any given time — is the leading cause of disability worldwide.
+Back pain — which 31 million people in the U.S. experience at any given time — is the leading cause of disability worldwide.
 It’s also the most common reason for missed work, and the second-most common reason for visits to the doctor’s office.

 Prescription painkillers and chiropractic consultations can help reduce some pain, but Konstantin Mehl and Innocent Clement believe there’s a better, cheaper, and more sustainable way.
 They cofounded Kaia Health, a startup that leverages artificial intelligence (AI) and motion-tracking technology to build a treatment program with no more than a smartphone or tablet.